Deidre Hall: Career

 Along with her sister, Andrea, Hall appeared in press materials for the 1952 Hudson Twin-H-Power engine.
 In her late teens, Hall traveled to Los Angeles for the summer – while attending Palm Beach Junior College – and there she landed some modeling jobs and commercials through an agent.
 Quickly, she began appearing in television shows, thinking it was temporary until getting a serious career as a psychologist.
 In a later interview, she recalled that one day, she realized that acting was her serious career.

-In the late 1960s Hall posed topless for various men's magazines, under the names Glenda Cole & Heidi Dorrington.
+In the late 1960s Hall posed topless for various men's magazines, under the names Glenda Cole and Heidi Dorrington.

 In 1976, she portrayed the superheroine Electra Woman in Electra Woman and Dyna Girl, a Sid and Marty Krofft live action children's show that aired on Saturday mornings.

 Hall appeared on a number of shows, including Emergency! (as Nurse Sally Lewis in the first two seasons), and The Young and the Restless (as Barbara Anderson), before joining Days of Our Lives in 1976 as Dr. Marlena Evans.
 In an interview, Hall said that she thought that she would have no chance to land the role of Marlena, considering that she was unsure about a career in soap operas, as well as having to compete against established soap opera veterans for the role.
 Hall was cast, though, and the role skyrocketed her to fame, which was proved by fan protests when a 1979 NBC promo hinted that Hall's character would be killed off.
 Two separate daytime television magazines named Hall the best soap actress of 1983.

 In 1986, Hall began playing Jessie Witherspoon on the family drama Our House, which ran for two seasons on NBC.
 Wilford Brimley, who was 13 years older than Hall, played her father-in-law in the series; Chad Allen, her son; Shannen Doherty, her older daughter.
 Hall initially reacted without concern on playing on two television series at a time, explaining that she filmed Our House on weekdays while taping Days of Our Lives on Saturdays.
 However, she left Days of Our Lives in 1987 when it became too difficult to co-ordinate her prime time and daytime schedules.
 Our House was cancelled in 1988, though she did not immediately return to the soap opera.